What do sociology students say about feedback in UK higher education?

 How do we keep feedback and marking consistent?

 Consistency reduces confusion and builds trust in assessment.
-Calibrate markers through quick shared-marking sprints and moderation, and add spot checks on specificity, actionability and alignment to criteria.
-Communicate expectations at the start of each module and maintain a visible “how we mark” summary, so students can see how feedback connects to the rubric and learning outcomes.
+Calibrate markers through short shared-marking sessions and moderation, then add spot checks on specificity, actionability and alignment to criteria.
+Communicate expectations at the start of each module and maintain a visible "how we mark" summary, so students can see how feedback connects to the rubric and the assessment methods sociology students view as fair and transparent.
+That consistency makes feedback easier to interpret and easier to act on.

 What are the impacts of negative feedback experiences?

 Harsh or opaque comments can damage confidence, reduce participation and deter students from seeking help.
-A supportive tone that balances critique with routes to improvement fosters belonging and resilience, helping students stay engaged with the subject and their cohort.
+A supportive tone that balances critique with clear routes to improvement fosters belonging and resilience, helping students stay engaged with the subject and their cohort.
+In practice, better feedback protects both attainment and confidence.

 What should providers change next?

-• Reset the basics: ensure usefulness and timeliness with a published SLA, criteria‑referenced comments and explicit feed‑forward.
+• Reset the basics: publish a clear turnaround standard, use criteria-referenced comments and end feedback with explicit feed-forward.

 • Target larger, more dissatisfied cohorts with consistent turnaround, plain-language criteria and short "using your feedback" guides within modules.

-• Lift practice from part‑time and mature provision by adopting staged feedback, brief dialogic sessions and simple checklists.
+• Lift practice from part-time and mature provision by adopting staged feedback, brief follow-up conversations and simple checklists.

 • Calibrate teams where variation is greatest, and run spot checks on feedback quality to reduce ambiguity.

-• Close the loop: share “you said → we did” updates on on‑time rates and format changes so students see impact.
+• Close the loop: share "you said, we did" updates on on-time rates and format changes, so students can see the impact.

 How Student Voice Analytics helps you

-Student Voice Analytics turns NSS open‑text into trackable metrics for feedback, sentiment and themes within Sociology.
-It provides drill‑downs from provider to school, department and programme, with segment views by age, mode, domicile and subject, so teams can prioritise where tone is weakest and replicate what works.
-You get concise, anonymised summaries and representative comments for module teams and boards, plus like‑for‑like comparisons across disciplines and demographics to evidence improvement.
+Explore Student Voice Analytics to see where sociology students find feedback vague, delayed or hard to use, and to track whether your changes improve sentiment over time.
+It turns NSS open-text into trackable metrics for feedback, sentiment and themes within Sociology, with drill-downs from provider to school, department and programme.
+Segment views by age, mode, domicile and subject help teams prioritise where feedback is weakest and replicate what works.
+You also get concise, anonymised summaries and representative comments for module teams and boards, plus like-for-like comparisons across disciplines and demographics to evidence improvement.

 Request a walkthrough